aeturrell/home/_posts/2018-02-10-econometrics-in-python-partI-ML.md

 u_i, v_i \thicksim \mathcal{N}(0,1)
 $$

 and I'm going to use the [scikit learn](http://scikit-learn.org/stable/index.html) implementation of the [random forest regressor](https://en.wikipedia.org/wiki/Random_forest) to do the machine learning.

+ Note that I'm using a scalar $D$ in the example below but, in the original paper, it's a binary treatment - thanks to [Kyle Carlson](https://twitter.com/KyleCSN) for pointing out that this could cause some confusion!

 The code, using Python 3, is
 ```python
 import numpy as np
 from sklearn.datasets import make_spd_matrix